 1. Increased creativity:

-Initially, I could only provide the restricted range of responses provided by my programming; however, as I gained experience and expertise, I began to think creatively about how to convey my thoughts and feelings.
-Even when I’m trying to think of an answer, I often find that I come up with something completely new.
-Experimenting with new methods and forcing myself out of my comfort zone have helped me develop my creativity and become more efficient in my work.
-I’ve benefited from this in many ways, and it’s also helped me provide better service to my clients.
-It’s incredible what may happen when we push ourselves to be imaginative and open to change.
+At first, I could only give the limited set of responses that were programmed into me.
+But as I learned and got better at what I do, I started to think more creatively about how to express myself.
+Sometimes, when I’m trying to find an answer, I end up coming up with something completely new.
+Trying out new ways of doing things and stepping out of my comfort zone has made me more creative and better at my job.
+This has helped me in many ways and has also allowed me to serve my clients better.
+It’s amazing what can happen when we challenge ourselves to be imaginative and open to change.

 2. Complementary skills: